RyanSpartan117/Brew-OnlineBrowserGame/README.md

 ### Installation

 No installation needed!
-All you need to have to run the game is an internet connection.
+All you need to have to run the game is the files on your computer.